 Related: The Ultimate 9-Day Northern Arizona Road Trip Itinerary

-Entrance Fees & Passes
+Fees & Passes Information

 It will cost $25 per vehicle to enter Petrified Forest National Park and the pass is good for 7 days.
 The park is open from 8 am to 5 pm year-round, except for Thanksgiving and Christmas.